manda-lang/manda-old/docs/MACHINE.md

 correspond to `s`, `v`, and `t`, respectively.

 # Stack
+The MVM has a LIFO stack for each thread.
+This stack, however, is not used for function calls; rather, it is intended for storing addresses (i.e. for jump returns).

+Likewise, each thread also has another specific stack, called the *error stack*, which can be used to tell the machine where to jump, if a panic occurs.
+This powers `try`-`catch` functionality for languages targeting the MVM.

+# Panics
+In the case of an error or exception, the system will *panic*.
+There are two kinds of panics:
+* Kernel panic - Defers to the error stack to call a procedure specified by the kernel.
+If there is none, upgrades to a system panic.
+* System panic - Immediately ends execution of all threads.
+Implementations should print a diagnostic about the message that caused this panic.

 # Bytecode Format and Execution
 The MVM accepts one executable file at a time.